espocrm/documentation/docs/administration/moving-to-another-server.md

 'siteUrl' => 'https://new-link.com',
 ```

-default files owner (only if different):
+default file owner (only if the new web server has a different user/group):

 ```php
 'defaultPermissions' => [